saivineeths/QmlComponents/README.md

       Navigate to the below settings to add the file.

           QT Creator -> Edit -> Preferences -> Help -> Documentation -> Add the generated .qch file.

+      ```Note: "config.qdocconf," located in "QmlComponents" directory, contains the static commands that make up a qdocconf file.
+Rename the file with project name to your project name after copying the "qdoc" directory from "AiraaButton Project" to your project.
+Change the commands in the project file so that they correspond to your project.```